Cayman Ridge

 The Cayman Ridge is an undersea mountain range on the northern margin of the Cayman Trough in the Caribbean Sea.
-It extends from the Sierra Maestra in the east to the Misteriosa Bank in the west, a distance of about 1500 km.
+It extends from the Sierra Maestra in the east to the Misteriosa Bank and Rosario Bank in the west, a distance of about 1500 km.
 The Cayman Ridge also includes the Cayman Islands.

 The ridge formed as an island arc when the Cayman Trough was the site of a subduction zone during the Paleocene and Eocene epochs.
 As the dynamics of the area changed, the subduction zone became a transform fault zone with a pull-apart basin during which time volcanism had dwindled along the entire length of the arc.
 The Cayman Ridge is now an inactive volcanic zone.